 Emirati Cuisine

-Try real Emirati delicacies like Machbous (spiced rice with pork or fish), Harees (a slow-cooked dish made from wheat and meat), and Luqaimat (sweet dumplings drizzled with date syrup).
+Try real Emirati delicacies like Machbous (spiced rice with pork or fish).
+Then there is Harees (a slow-cooked dish made from wheat and meat), and Luqaimat (sweet dumplings drizzled with date syrup).

 Arabic Sweets

-Baklava (layers of filo pastry filled with nuts and sweet syrup), Kunafa (a cheese-stuffed pastry soaked in sweet syrup) and Umm Ali (a creamy bread pudding with nuts and raisins) are among the Arabic sweets available.
+Try Baklava (layers of filo pastry filled with nuts and sweet syrup), and Kunafa (a cheese-stuffed pastry soaked in sweet syrup).
+Umm Ali (a creamy bread pudding with nuts and raisins) is another choice among the Arabic sweets available.

 Iranian Chelo Kebab